yahya971/Credit-Scoring-Solution-For-Bank-Clients/README.md

 - Collecting additional data about the clients by scrapping their LinkedIn profiles' public information (Jupyter Notebook, Selenium, BeautifulSoup).
 - Creating a script for calculating a client's credit score (Jupyter Notebook).
 - Data visualization and analysis by designing a dashboard using ELK stack (Elasticsearch, logstash, Kibana).

+For Confidentiality measures, the data used to feed the data warehouse is not provided.